 - Members who began membership before March 1, 2011 with 5 or more years of pension service are entitled to monthly pension benefits beginning at age 50 equal to 3% of the member's average base pay plus education and longevity pay (Computation Pay) determined over the highest 36 consecutive months of Computation Pay, multiplied by the number of years of pension service prior to September 1, 2017.
 The monthly pension benefit for service earned after September 1, 2017 is based on the highest 60 consecutive months of Computation Pay multiplied by a 2.5% multiplier at age 58.
 The multiplier is reduced to between 2.0% and 2.4% for retirement beginning at age 53 and prior to age 58.
 The member cannot accrue a monthly pension benefit that exceeds 90% of the member's average Computation Pay.
 Certain members may receive a 2.5% multiplier for pension service after September 1, 2017 prior to age 58 if the combination of their pre and post September 1, 2017 pension service calculations using the 2.5% multiplier for post September 1, 2017 meets or exceeds the 90% maximum benefit.
-Certain members who meet the service prerequisite or were 45 prior to September 1, 2017 may elect to take early retirement with reduced benefits starting at age 45, or earlier if the member has 20 years of pension service. - Members who began membership after February 28, 2011 are entitled to monthly pension benefits after accruing 5 years of pension service and the attainment of age 58.
+Certain members who meet the service prerequisite or were 45 prior to September 1, 2017 may elect to take early retirement with reduced benefits starting at age 45, or earlier if the member has 20 years of pension service.

+- Members who began membership after February 28, 2011 are entitled to monthly pension benefits after accruing 5 years of pension service and the attainment of age 58.
 Pension benefits are equal to the member's average Computation Pay determined over the highest 60 consecutive months of Computation Pay, multiplied by 2.5% for the number of years of pension service.
 The member cannot accrue a monthly pension benefit that exceeds 90% of the member's average Computation Pay.
 Members who have 20 years of service may elect to take early retirement.
-Vested members may take a reduced benefit starting at age 53. - A Group B member who has accrued 20 or more years of pension service and who has been on active service at any time on or after January 1, 1999 may take a pension benefit regardless of age except that the percent multiplier would be based on the member's age at the time of applying for the pension, or earlier if the member has 20 years of pension service. - After September 1, 2017, Group B benefits for all members are eligible for an ad hoc cost of living increase as approved by the Board, if certain funding requirements are met.
+Vested members may take a reduced benefit starting at age 53. - A Group B member who has accrued 20 or more years of pension service and who has been on active service at any time on or after January 1, 1999 may take a pension benefit regardless of age except that the percent multiplier would be based on the member's age at the time of applying for the pension, or earlier if the member has 20 years of pension service. - Group B benefits for all members are eligible for an ad hoc cost of living increase as approved by the Board if certain funding requirements are met.
 It is not anticipated that the funding requirements necessary to grant an ad hoc cost of living increase will be met for several decades.
-Prior to September 1, 2017 Group B members hired prior to January 1, 2007 received an automatic annual increase of 4% of the initial benefit amount each October 1st.
-Group B members hired on or after January 1, 2007 were eligible for an ad hoc increase not to exceed 4% of the initial benefit amount.

-Additional provisions under the Combined Pension Plan as of December 31, 2020 are as follows:
+Additional provisions under the Combined Pension Plan as of December 31, 2021 are as follows: